antronerds/r2-tutorials/docs/Using_And_Creating_Genesets.md

 2. In the subsequent window three choices are available to customize the way the GeneSet data will be presented (Figure 2).
-The first field asks for a collection of genesets (Figure 3); R2 harbors hundreds of publicly available genesets, KEGG pathways being one of them.
+The first field asks for a collection of genesets (Figure 3); R2 harbors hundreds of publicly available genesets such as th KEGG and Broad institute sets.
 The second field is a filter for selecting the samples.
 The third field is the order by which the resulting heatmap will be drawn (Figure 4).
 By default R2 presents the data in a heatmap where a hierarchical clustering is performed on the genes, making use of